bee-keeper/aws-ansible-django-deployment/README.md

 Should Vagrant fail to complete your provisioning, you can always just run Ansible picking up from where you left off.

+##Vagrant
+Once you've configured your enviroment and Ansible variables and you've followed the step above you'll be able to both spin up and provision by simply typing:

+`vagrant up --provider=aws`

+Thereafter, you'll be able to make ongoing deployments and updates using Ansible.

 ##To do
 Dynamic inventories, Development, Staging, Live setups, Better lockdown etc

 ##Credits
 I've mainly borrowed from or been influenced by this [repo](https://github.com/jcalazan/ansible-django-stack) which was inspired by this excellent [blogpost](http://michal.karzynski.pl/blog/2013/06/09/django-nginx-gunicorn-virtualenv-supervisor/).